Sun-flowerSamurai/2-PegSolitaire/README.md

 Define the data structure `Zipper a = ...`, which stores a list of type `[a]` as a zipper structure.
 Then, define helper functions `toZipper` and `fromZipper` that turn a list into a zipper structure and visa versa.
 Also, define functions `goRight` and `goLeft` that change the focus of a zipper one position to the right or left.
 These can be partial functions, or they don't change the position when the focus is already at the end.

 #### Exercise 4: `makeMoves` via `unfoldr`
-Define function `makeMoves`, which, given a game state stored as a Zipper, generates a list of all game states that can be reached by making one valid move.
-You should also store the next game states as a zipper.
-The list of all game states can be a normal list.
+Define function `makeMoves`, which, given a Zipper for the current game state, generates a (normal) list of all game states that can be reached by making one valid move.
+The returned gamestates should be zippers.

+Hint: You should use the function `unfoldr` twice.
+Once for the left side (history) of the zipper, and once for the right side (the remainder).
 #### Exercise 5: `foldT`
 Define function `foldT`, which is the catamorphism factory for type `Tree`, to help transform a `Tree` into some other value.
 Compare this to `foldr` and `foldTree` (from `Data.Tree`).